felixge/node-utest/Readme.md

 Currently there is only one sane way: Do not use a framework.
 Instead use one file per test.

 If that becomes an issue, you should write more unit tests.
+(It is not a unit test if it does I/O).

 ## Install